 Contrary to what many people believe, radon is not a manmade substance.
 It is actually a natural radioactive gas that is completely colorless, odorless, and tasteless.
 Over the course of a few years, radon can collect in homes and substantially increase a person’s risk of developing lung cancer.
 If your loved one has survived cancer, have his or her home tested for radon at least once every few years.
 Radon testing kits are small cans that can be left out for a week or two before being sent to a laboratory.

 If your loved one needs a solid support system to stay healthy and prevent cancer recurrence, reach out to Home Care Assistance.
 All of our caregivers are trained in the Balanced Care Method, an evidence-based program that encourages seniors to eat well, exercise often, and focus on other lifestyle factors that can help them live happier and healthier lives.
 We also offer comprehensive Parkinson’s, Alzheimer’s, and dementia care North Coast seniors and their families can rely on.
-To learn more about our aged care services, call one of our experienced Care Managers today at 1300 LIVE-IN or (02) 6646 3527.
+To learn more about our aged care services, call one of our experienced Care Managers today at (02) 6646 3527.